AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_rn.md

 ChatClient.getInstance()
   .chatManager.getThreadConversation(chatThreadID, createIfNeed)
   .then((conv) => {
-    // Gets messages of the thread from the local database. conv
+    // Gets messages of the thread from the local database.
+The SDK automatically loads and stores the retrieved messages to the memory. conv
       .getMessages(
         chatThreadID,